lapps/org.lappsgrid.examples/README.md

 # Maven

 It is assumed that you know how to create a Maven project either using your IDE or via the command line.
 Maven usage is beyond the scope of this tutorial.

 ## Project Setup

-Let's start with creating a new maven project using the following maven coordinates:

 A basic template for a maven project should look like this: